SilverShadowPwn/ComputerCraft-AuthServ/README.md

 ComputerCraft-AuthServ
 ======================

-Rednet based authentication server for ComputerCraft, supporting multiple access levels and limited uses for temporary codes.
+AuthServ is a simple, rednet-based authentication server for ComputerCraft.
+It support multiple access levels and temporary codes.